 Scripts and stylesheets

-If you are attaching external stylesheets to the <head> or footer of your site, your template, or your page, you will need to ensure that these files support HTTPS requests.
+If you are attaching external stylesheets to the <head> section or footer of your site, your template, or your page, you will need to ensure that these files support HTTPS requests.
 These references can be added to HubSpot in the following locations:

 If you have images in your content that load off external URLs, you will want to try making their src attributes to be HTTPS.